WasiqB/wasiqb.github.io/_appium/15-verification.md

 toc: true
 ---

-It is possible to do assertion on any device element without writing any assertion ourself.
-This is handled in the framework where you can do assertion on any Element inline.
+## Problem Statement

+User has to write a lot more code to verify the expected with actual result and it requires good amount of effort and time to be invested in it.

+## Solution by this Framework

+Inline Assertions are provided by this framework.

 Following is an example on how to do it.

 ```java
 . . .